Try Me (James Brown song): Other versions

 Brown recorded an instrumental version of "Try Me" for the Smash label in 1965 which charted #34 R&B and #63 Pop in the U.S.

 Performances of "Try Me" appear on Live at the Apollo and most of Brown's subsequent live albums.
 Brown & The Flames recorded a version of "Try Me" with strings for his 1963 album Prisoner of Love.

-Bone Thugs-N-Harmony member Bizzy Bone sampled this song in his track, "I Need You," released on his album, "A Song For You."